Hiring AI:

 Build memory, not just prompts

 The difference between a chatbot and a teammate is memory.
-Your AI should remember past interactions, preferences, and context.
+Your AI should remember past interactions, preferences, and context across sessions.

 Keep humans in the loop

-The goal isn't replacing humans - it's multiplying them.
+The goal isn't replacing people - it's multiplying them.
 Set clear escalation paths and audit trails.
-Trust but verify.
+Trust, but verify.

 This presentation was